MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/custom-template-attributes.md

 ---
 title: "Use custom attributes to enable designer features in templates (Dynamics 365 Marketing) | Microsoft Docs"
-description: "How to mark up the HTML in your email and page templates to enable drag-and-drop features and style controls for the Design view in Dynamics 365 Marketing"
+description: "How to mark up the HTML in your email and page templates to enable drag-and-drop features and style controls for the Design view in Dynamics 365 Marketing." ms.date: 02/01/2019 ms.service: dynamics-365-marketing ms.custom:
-keywords: custom attributes;templates;email;marketing pages;HTML
-ms.date: 02/01/2019
-ms.service: dynamics-365-marketing
-ms.custom:
   - dyn365-marketing
 ms.topic: article
-ms.assetid: 346a437c-f9c7-47ea-94c6-c9deeadfa116
 author: alfergus
 ms.author: alfergus
 manager: shellyha
-ms.reviewer:
-topic-status: Drafting
 search.audienceType:
   - admin
   - customizer